 The ColDx assay has been out-licensed and is currently being marketed by Helomics® Corporation under the name GeneFx® Colon in the United States.

 About Almac Diagnostic Services

 Almac Diagnostic Services is one of five business units operating under the ownership of the Almac Group.
-The global personalized medicine company is focused on the discovery, development and commercialization of diagnostic tests including companion diagnostics.
+The global personalised medicine company is focused on the discovery, development and commercialisation of diagnostic tests including companion diagnostics.
 In addition, Almac Diagnostic Services has a pipeline of proprietary oncology based tests in development in therapeutic areas including breast, colon, ovarian, prostate and lung cancer.

 About Almac Group

 The Almac Group is an established contract development and manufacturing organisation that provides an extensive range of integrated services to over 600 companies globally within the pharmaceutical and biotech sectors.
 The services range from R&D, biomarker discovery and development, API manufacture, formulation development, clinical trial supply, IXRS® technology (IVRS/IWRS) through to commercial-scale manufacture.